kibidanngo/Sequence-complexity-PNAS/README.md

-This code is to perform the simulations in R.Takaki and D.Thirumalai pubslshed in PNAS.
+This code is to perform the simulations in R.Takaki and D.Thirumalai published from PNAS.